Cell decision-making through the lens of Bayesian learning: Acknowledgements

 \section{Acknowledgements}

-AB and HH thank Prof. Sumiyoshi Abe for the useful discussions.
+The authors would like to thank the reviewers for improving the manuscript with their constructive comments.
+AB and HH thank Prof. Sumiyoshi Abe for the useful discussions and Prof. Josue Manik Sedeno for the manuscript revisions.
 AB thanks the University of Montreal.
 HH and AB would like to thank Volkswagenstiftung for its support of the "Life?" program (96732).
 HH has received funding from the Bundes Min-isteriums für Bildung und Forschung under grant agreement No. 031L0237C (MiEDGE project/ERACOSYSMED).
 Finally, H.H. acknowledges the support of the FSU grant 2021-2023 grant from Khalifa University.